mvolkmann/blog/src/migrating-from-react-to-htmx.md

   shows `htmx.min.js` at 22.3 kB.
   That's a mere .3% of the total JavaScript size for the Next.js version!

+- Client-side code

+  There is no custom client-side JavaScript code in the htmx version, but there is a lot of it in the Next.js version.
+  Compare the Next.js file `src/app/page.tsx`
+  to the `htmx` file `public/index.html`.

+- Code Length

-- The code we had to write for the htmx version is shorter than that for the Next.js version.
+  The code we had to write for the htmx version is shorter than that for the Next.js version.

   The htmx version consists of the files `public/index.html` (21)